sebcrozet/instant/README.md

 # Instant

+**This crate is no longer maintained.
+Please consider creating a fork or using `web-time` instead.
+Or reach out if you are interested  in taking over its maintenance.**

 If you call `std::time::Instant::now()` on a WASM platform, it will panic.
 This crate provides a partial replacement for `std::time::Instant` that works on WASM too.
 This defines the type `instant::Instant` which is: